 Past Funding: “Learning Thumb Biomechanics from Large Simulation Datasets” (2019 Outstanding Researcher Award, NIH NCSRR Pilot Project)

 Ankle syndesmosis injuries occur when the ligamentous connection between the distal tibia and fibula is damaged.
-Accurately restoring alignment between the tibia and fibula is challenging.
-We are examining how patient-specific anatomical factors and surgical techniques influence clinical outcomes and ankle health.
+We are examining how patient- and surgeon-specific factors influence clinical outcomes and ankle health.
+On the patient side, we are evaluating the relationship between tibiofibular alignment and patient-reported outcomes.
+On the surgeon side, we are designing and assessing surgical techniques.
+This work involves gait analysis, image processing, and eye-tracking.

 Current Funding: Working on it!

 Shoulder pathologies, such as rotator cuff tears, are a common source of pain and workplace injury.
-We are creating an interdisciplinary research framework to examine shoulder pathologies using both clinical and engineering tools.
+We are studying how movement and muscle activity change in the presence of symptomatic and asymptomatic injury.
+This work involves motion analysis, electromyography, ultrasound imaging, and dynamometry.

 Funding: Working on it!